-(Unaudited) All tabular amounts are expressed in US\$000's unless otherwise stated except for share and per share amounts gas are affected by the international economy that governs the level of supply and demand.
+(Unaudited) All tabular amounts are expressed in US\$000's unless otherwise stated except for share and per share amounts e) Interest rate risk

-At June 30, 2014 and December 31, 2013, the Company has no outstanding financial instruments, financial derivatives or physical delivery contracts subject to commodity price risk.
+At September 30, 2014 and December 31, 2013, the Company has no outstanding financial instruments, financial derivatives or physical delivery contracts subject to commodity price risk.
 Purchases and sales of financial assets are recognized on the settlement date, the date on which the Company receives or delivers the asset.